sgf-HonestAnt/sgf-HonestAnt/README.md

 ## 😊 A little about me:

-### I am a full-stack (MERN) developer driven by coffee ☕, a love for patterns 🌸🌹🌸🌹 and technology 👩‍💻.
+### I am a full-stack developer driven by coffee ☕, a love for patterns 🌸🌹🌸🌹 and technology 👩‍💻.

 ### I ❤️ my job & would like to make connections 🤝.